jeshan/typeformation/README.md

 # Why bother?
 Writing Cloudformation templates is fun but **remembering its syntax is not**.
 This is for the lazy DevOps engineers; the kind of geek who wants to get things done, the kind who hates checking the docs all day for how this thing is supposed to work; the kind who wants to avoid wasting time deploying their CFN templates, wait 10 minutes only to find out that they missed a required input.

-Finally, you can type Cloudformation templates with pleasure with live templates.
+Finally, you can type Cloudformation templates with pleasure with Intellij live templates.
+It should work with any Jetbrains IDE for now (IntelliJ IDEA, PhpStorm, WebStorm, PyCharm, RubyMine, AppCode, CLion, GoLand, DataGrip, Rider, MPS, Android Studio)

 # Services covered
 These services are covered with various extents.
 Expect active development on them: